sfigg/commercialization-public/test/hlk/testref/driver-compatibility-with-device-guard.md

 The HLK Hypervisor Code Integrity Readiness Test is required as part of the Assurance AQ and the flags to enable Code Integrity checks are also set while enabling driver verifier during other HLK tests.

+### Device Guard Readiness Tool
+The [Device Guard and Credential Guard hardware readiness tool](https://www.microsoft.com/en-us/download/details.aspx?id=53337) can also be used to check for HVCI compatibility of all installed drivers on the device.
+The download includes a readme file that contains usage information.
+Note that while running the Readiness Tool, Device Guard must be disabled, as Device Guard might prevent the driver from loading, and the driver won’t be available for the Readiness Tool to test.
+For more information about the Readiness Tool, see [Use the Device Guard Readiness Tool to evaluate HVCI driver compatibility](https://docs.microsoft.com/en-us/windows-hardware/drivers/driversecurity/use-device-guard-readiness-tool).

 ### <span id="FAQs_"></span><span id="faqs_"></span><span id="FAQS_"></span>FAQs:

 **What about existing drivers?
 Do I need to re-build these drivers to get them to work with Windows 10?**